Ing-Josef-Klotzner/haskell-moduls/README.md

     to see graphics file drag it to a browser or open it with a program being able to handle svg format

     Purpose: For everybody who wants to visualize his BinaryTree(s)

+... and there are more and more exercises!

+Enjoy!